-Kristina Boeva is the Monitoring and Control Officer at the TSA.
+Kristina Boeva is the Monitoring and Control Officer at TSA.
 She ensures regulatory compliance and the promotion of ethical behavior within the organization.
-Kristina also leads monitoring programs for grantee activities and spending, and manages the Trust’s communications with regulatory bodies.
-She has a major part in monitoring grantees’ program activities and spending, conducts risk assessment of project proposals, and takes part in designing monitoring procedures.
+Kristina also leads monitoring programs for spending and grantee activities, and she manages the Trust’s communications with regulatory bodies.
+She plays a major part in monitoring grantees’ program activities and spending.
+She also conducts risk assessment of project proposals and takes part in designing monitoring procedures.

-Prior to joining the Trust, Kristina worked as a Jurisconsult at “Corporate Commercial Bank” AD (in bankruptcy), as part of the trustees legal team.
-Her legal experience also includes consulting companies involved in construction, transport, finance and commerce industry.
+Prior to joining the Trust, Kristina worked as a jurisconsult at "Corporate Commercial Bank" AD (in bankruptcy), as part of the trustees’ legal team.
+Her legal experience also includes consulting for companies involved in construction, transport, finance, and the commerce industry.

-Kristina holds a Master Degree in Law from the Sofia University “St. Kliment Ohridski”.
+Kristina holds a master’s degree in Law from the Sofia University “St. Kliment Ohridski”.

 Petya has primary responsibilities in the areas of creation of specific, measurable, achievable, realistic, and time-bound indicators; data collection and analysis; preparation of research and evaluation reports; and capacity building for better project evaluations.

 Prior to assuming the position of an Evaluation Officer, Petya was responsible for analyzing data gathered under the Nurse Family Partnership program in support of nurses for more than 3 years.
 She has also worked on the evaluation design for the EU funded project ROMOMATTER and the evaluation of the capacity building leadership program of the We Care project.